JellyRollJunior/outfit-vault/README.md

 OutfitVault is my first self driven project which I made for my girlfriend and I to use!
 The goal was to refamiliarize myself with android app development while making something useful for the both of us.
 I also wanted to challenge myself to try out new libraries and dig into documentation.

-I started designing by brainstorming with my girlfriend about what details to save with each outfit.
+I started the design process by brainstorming with my girlfriend about what details to save with each outfit.
 I then asked her what features she'd like which became the basis for my paper prototypes.
-I had never worked with the camera, coded a database, or saved data to local storage before making this app.
 Coding the database was relatively easy since I had taken advanced databases courses (theory finally coming in handy).
+I had never worked with the camera, coded a database, or saved data to local storage before making this app so this was a great learning experience.

-Outfitvault emphasized refactoring for me.
+One of the biggest lessons Outfitvault taught me was the importance of refactoring.
 Below was the design process for the Home fragment and Favorites fragment (both perform similar tasks of displaying outfits).
-Throughout this process, functionality was relatively unchanged but clarity and scalability increased dramatically.
+Throughout this process, functionality was relatively unchanged but clarity and scalability increased dramatically with each change.

   1. Start out as recycler views on the main activity
   2. Split main activity into home_activity and favorite_activity